habpygo/webmamgiota/README.md

 ## Sending MAMs to the IOTA tangle with Go

 ### API

+#### Run the web-app
+In the root directory enter `go run main.go`.
+Your browser automatically opens up on the Send message page.

 #### Connection
 A new connection is automatically created when the app is started and pointed to port 3000 of your local webbrowser.